VerticalRelevance/AWS_DataMeshFoundations/README.md

 Data mesh reference architectures for AWS.

+##Steps to Create Data Mesh

-Accounts are set up (producer, consumer, and central catalog)
+Create the producer, consumer, and central catalog account

+Producer Account:

+Create an S3 bucket.
+Load data into the bucket.
+Sample data can be found in the sample data folder of the repo.

+Central Catalog Account:

+Establish a Dake Administrator role in IAM and in Lake Formation

+Create a Glue Crawler role that has permission to access S3, and attach the Glue Service Role managed policy, and Lake Formation Data Admin policy.
+An example policy can be found in the supplementary file folder of the repo.

+Create a Glue Catalog Permissions Policy that allows the producer and consumer accounts to access data in the central catalog account though lake formation tags.
+This ensures the data cannot be shared to these accounts unless permission is granted in Lake Formation though a tag.
+An example policy can be found in the supplementary file folder of the repo.

+Producer Account:

-Producer account has data in the refined bucket which is shared with the central catalog account glue crawler role through the bucket policy
+Add a bucket policy to the sample data bucket to allow access to the glue crawler role and the Data Lake administrator role.

-Central Catalog account crawls the bucket in the producer account to create the catalog tables

-The Central Catalog database and tables are assigned tags
+Central Catalog Account:

-Central Catalog grants permissions to the producer and consumer account through the following:

-  * Glue Catalog policy is created to allow other accounts to access catalog objects through lake formation tags only

-  * Lake Formation grants are given to each account based on tags, so the appropriate databases/tables now show up in the producer and consumer accounts
+Run the Glue Crawler, tables should now appear in Lake Formation.

+Assign tags to the database, tables, and columns based on required criteria.

+Under Lake Formation Permissions, grant appropriate access to the Producer and Consumer accounts through Lake Formation Tags.

+Producer and Consumer Account:

-The producer and consumer accounts have resource links pointing to the shared databases/tables from the central catalog account
+Create a resource link that points to the shared databases/tables from the central catalog account.

+Create an S3 bucket to store Athena queries.